 APU’s Spring Creek Farm: Agricultural research and food production, produce processing, preservation, storage, distribution, public education, and outreach.

-Throughout the school year, teachers will coordinate thematic study so that social studies, math, science, language arts, and other subjects are woven together within the context of place.
+Throughout the school year, teachers will coordinate thematic study so that social studies, math, science, language arts, and other subjects are woven together within the context of our local community.
 Scientific method will become routine practice as students learn and are inspired to ask informed questions and form hypotheses.
 They will design research, collect data, perform statistical analysis, and form objective conclusions from results.
 They will apply themes of study to writing in various genres, from journalism to creative writing.
 They will read and learn about the place they live through various genres, from contemporary nonfiction to primary source historical documents.
 Arts and physical education will weave seamlessly into themes of study, connecting with the natural surroundings and rigors of fieldwork.
 Student work will be shared in community and school district publications, newsletters, and at public events.

 In addition to courses required for graduation, and in accordance with our place-based philosophy, our school will offer a wide range of electives closely aligned with our geography.
 Examples from the MSBSD Program of Study include Pacific Rim, Alaska Wilderness Studies, Contemporary Alaska Literature, Principles of Archeology, Intro to GIS/RS Concepts (mapping), Greenhouse Production, Forestry, and Landscape Design.
 Physical Education requirements will be met through courses such as dance, archery, outdoor recreation, martial arts, and yoga.